quikstikHQ/quikstik-policies/refund/index.md

 ## Get in touch

 At the end of the day, nearly everything on the edges comes down to a case-by-case basis.
-[Send us a note]({{ site.email_support }}), tell us what's up, and we'll work with you to make sure you’re happy.
+[Send us a note]({{ support@quikstik.com }}), tell us what's up, and we'll work with you to make sure you’re happy.

-**This policy applies to any product created and owned by 37signals LLC.
-That includes Basecamp (any version), HEY, Highrise, Campfire, Backpack, Writeboard, and Ta-da List.
-There are [some nuances with HEY](hey/index.md) because its subscriptions are on an annual basis only.*
+**This policy applies to any product created and owned by Quikstik, Inc..*